-Jerusalem Tracker: News, Publications, and Media about the Holy City
+Jerusalem Tracker: News, Publications, and Media about the Holy City (No. 1)

 Keeping up with Jerusalem certainly feels impossible.
 Leaving aside the daunting mass of existing publications, new books, articles, media, information, ideas, and developments relating to Jerusalem continue to rain down in a steady deluge.
 These “Jerusalem Tracker” newsletter editions are part of my own attempt to navigate the flood.